pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-66/index.md

 ---
 title: "Jan.
-2nd releases: Pulumi packages support for plugins hosted anywhere and Pulumi Service 3rd party audit for secrets decryption."
+2nd releases: Pulumi Packages support for plugins hosted anywhere and Pulumi Service 3rd party audit for secrets decryption."

 # The date represents the post's publish date, and by default corresponds with
 # the date this file was generated.
 Posts with future dates are visible in development,